PdxCodeGuild/Full-Stack-Day-Class/practice/atm-interface.md

 ## Advanced

-Implement a user interface in a module `main` that lets a user pick each of those actions for a given account and updates the account.
-After each action it will print the balance.

 Write a program that functions as a simple ATM for two accounts:

 1. Checking account
 1. Savings account

-With each advanced feature, either add additional doctests for
+Implement a user interface in a module `main` that lets a user pick each of those actions for a given account and updates the account.
+After each action it will print the balance.

+## Super Advanced

+Adds some advanced features to the account class.

-*   Add a function called `get_standing` have it return a bool with whether the account has less than $1000 in it.
+*   Add a function called `get_standing()` have it return a bool with whether the account has less than $1000 in it.

 *   Predatorily charge a transaction fee every time a withdrawal or deposit happens if the account is in bad standing.